maryamjams/Aisol-Data-Science-Projects/README.md

 Team Aisol created a quick business report for our client ExclusiveDeals.pk Steps taken in the report were as follows:

-1) Cleaned the messy data
+1) Cleaned multiple sheets and thousands of lines of raw data
-2) Arranged the messy data
+2) Arranged the data
 3) Processed the Machine Learning algos for accurate results
 4) Used Power BI for Visuals
 5) Presented the budget and sales report in visual bar chart for the year 2021